Stephen Hawking service ballot opens

 Stephen Hawking: Ballot opens for Westminster Abbey service

-Members of the public are being offered the chance to attend a service of thanksgiving for Professor Stephen Hawking, who died in March aged 76.
+The public is being offered the chance to attend a service of thanksgiving for Professor Stephen Hawking, who died in March aged 76.

-It will take place in Westminster Abbey on 15 June and up to 1,000 tickets are available by way of a ballot system.
+It will take place in Westminster Abbey on 15 June and up to 1,000 tickets are available in a ballot.

 During the service, the scientist's ashes will be interred between Sir Isaac Newton and Charles Darwin.